Volume 46 - Issue 1

 Boyd’s criticism that the penal substitutionary model “tends to unwittingly drive a wedge between the salvific cross, on the one hand, and every other aspect of Jesus’s identity and mission” cannot be overlooked here (Crucifixion of the Warrior God, 161).
 Certainly, it is worth considering whether this charge is accurate.
 However, though some evangelicals may be guilty of such imbalance, it is a mistake to view such a shortcoming as the inevitable result of holding to penal substitutionary atonement.
 If true, the goal must be to correct this perceived imbalance without making the mistake of dispensing with a doctrine that ought not to be blamed for the problem.

-Geoffrey Butler is a graduate of Tyndale Seminary and a current PhD student at Wycliffe College, University of Toronto.
+Geoffrey Butler is a graduate of Tyndale Seminary and a current PhD candidate at Wycliffe College, University of Toronto in Toronto, Ontario.

 Other Articles in this Issue